Yoast/wordpress-seo/readme.txt

 Release date: 2023-03-28

 With Yoast SEO 20.4, you can reduce your site's carbon footprint and improve your SEO with just a few clicks.
 The crawl optimization settings let you turn off crawling for certain URLs, scripts, and metadata that WordPress automatically adds.
-Previous only available in Premium, but now available for all!
+Previously only available in Premium, but now available for all!
 Find out more about what's new in Yoast SEO 20.4 in [our release post](https://yoa.st/release-28-3-23)!

 #### Enhancements